hashicorp/terraform-provider-azurerm/website/docs/d/app_service_environment_v3.html.markdown

 * `dns_suffix` - the DNS suffix for this App Service Environment V3.

+* `external_inbound_ip_addresses` - The external outbound IP addresses of the App Service Environment V3.

 * `inbound_network_dependencies` - An Inbound Network Dependencies block as defined below.

+* `internal_inbound_ip_addresses` - The internal outbound IP addresses of the App Service Environment V3.

 * `internal_load_balancing_mode` - The Internal Load Balancing Mode of this ASEv3.